rustbridge/rusty-snake-book/src/12-dereferencing.md

 # Dereferencing

 Looking at the function from our game, we can now explain almost all the peculiar signs.
-One is missing.... try running your program without the `*`s.
+One is missing... try running your program without the `*`s.

 ```rust
 fn display_rectangle (
     renderer: &mut Canvas<Window>,
     canvas_width: &u32,